Andrés Rodríguez (politician): End of rule and death

-On June 20, 1992, Paraguay adopted a new constitution.
+In 1991, elections were held for a Constitutional Assembly that would replace the country's authoritarian 1967 charter.
+The assembly wrote a new constitution that took effect on June 20, 1992.
 It limited the president to a single five-year term, with no possibility of reelection.
 The ban on reelection retroactively applied to Rodríguez, even though he had promised that he would not run for a full term.
+Specifically, no one who had been president even for a partial term was allowed to run or serve again.
 Rodríguez called this provision evidence of a lack of confidence in his word, and boycotted the inauguration ceremony.
 Fears of a coup were only allayed when he signed the new constitution into law on June 22.
 He stepped down as president on August 15, 1993, the first Paraguayan president in decades to leave office at the end of his term.
 He was succeeded by Juan Carlos Wasmosy, who like Rodríguez was a member of the Colorado Party.

 Rodríguez died in New York City in 1997 after a long battle with cancer.